-From packaging (the selfie bottle deserves a special mention) to results, we will go over things in detail so you can make a well informed decision as to whether it is worth buying Indulekha hair oil for the amazing results that the maker claims it can give you.
+From packaging to results, we will go over all the things in detail so you can make a well-informed decision as to whether it is worth buying Indulekha hair oil for the amazing results that the maker claims it can give you.

-Before I jump in, let me tell you a bit about the contents of the pack so you know what to expect when you are all set to open the pack yourself.
+Before I jump in, let me go over the contents of the pack so you know what to expect when you are all set to open the pack yourself.

-The Indulekha oil consists of a special Ayurvedic formula made with special herbs and ingredients as listed in the table below.
+The Indulekha bringha oil consists of an Ayurvedic formula made with special herbs and ingredients as listed in the table below.